Graduate Programs: MFA

 Graduate Admissions

-Request information, schedule a visit, and learn about information sessions for our MDes and MFA programs.
+Request information and learn about information sessions for our MDes and MFA programs.

 Admission acceptance rates are similar to other selective programs - around 10%.

-As long as you officially click "Submit" by the deadline, Rackham will continue to process application materials (transcripts, recommendation letters, etc.).
+As long as you submit your application by the deadline, Rackham will continue to process supplemental application materials (transcripts, recommendation letters, language test scores).

-The best way to check to see if your materials have been matched to your application is to log into Wolverine Access, select the “Students” tab, then click on the “New & Prospective Business” link.
-Due to the high volume of documents received by Rackham, we ask that you allow 10 business days to view your application and materials.
+The best way to check if your materials have been matched to your application is to log into Wolverine Access, select the “Students” tab, then click on the “New & Prospective Business” link.
+Due to the high volume of documents received by Rackham, allow 10 business days for processing.

 You can confirm the receipt of the following via Wolverine Access:

-• Transcripts from institutions that awarded the Bachelor's, Master's, Professional, and/or Doctoral degree.
+transcripts from institutions that awarded a Bachelor's, Master's, Professional, and/or Doctoral degree

-• Recommendations can be tracked through the online application system, ApplyWeb Account, activity page, or in your Wolverine Access account.
+letters of recommendation can be tracked through the online application system, ApplyWeb Account, activity page, or in your Wolverine Access account

 Documents that will not be confirmed in Wolverine Access are:

-As long as you officially click "Submit" on your Rackham application by the deadline, Rackham will continue to process application materials (transcripts, recommendation letters, etc.) after the deadline.
+As long as you submit your application by the deadline, Rackham will continue to process application materials (transcripts, recommendation letters, language test scores) after the deadline.

 Yes.
 The University accepts scores from the following organizations: TOEFL, MELAB, IELTS and ECPE.
-If you are an international student who has completed an accredited undergraduate degree in the United States, you are not required to take the TOEFL.
-For more information, visit the Rackham website.
+Duolingo scores are not accepted.
+If you are an international student who has completed an accredited undergraduate degree in the United States, you are not required to show proof of English language proficiency.
+Rackham provides detailed information about language tests on their website.

 All admitted students will receive an invitation to visit campus in March.
 If you are planning your own trip to Ann Arbor in advance of this, you can access the Art and Architecture Building and the Duderstadt Center (two of the three main facilities at Stamps) during the hours that they are open to the public.